IntellicessInc/union/README.md

 ## Introduction
 You can run the example using Docker (the easiest option) or through IDE.
-In here, we describe Docker option that you can use in all languages examples.
+In here, we describe Docker option.
 If you want to run the example in IDE, go to *README.md* to the folder with example in the language of your choice.

 ## Prerequisite